negativecode/negativecode.github.com/posts/_posts/2011-12-16-metaprogramming-activerecord-connection-pools.md

 And that's just one of our query methods.
 We can wrap the others just as easily and consolidate connection pool handling in one place.

 Metaprogramming is a pretty big hammer to use to solve a simple connection pool problem.
-But, define_method is a nice tool here, because it provides a simple way to write custom storage code without accidentally losing connections or blocking the EventMachine reactor thread.
+But define_method is a nice tool here, because it provides a simple way to write custom storage code without accidentally losing connections or blocking the EventMachine reactor thread.

 \- {{ page.author }}
 <br/>{{ page.date | date_to_string }}